 “This is where demonstrative training modules provide experiential learning to prepare the existing and future workforce, improve productivity and enhance customer experience,” he said.

 Design thinking helps identify opportunities and unlock innovations

-Design thinking is an iterative process that uses human-centred design principles and techniques to solve problems creatively and innovatively.
-It revolves around developing a deep understanding of individuals, observing and developing empathy, to reframe a problem or needs in a human-centric way, be it a product, service, process or system.
+Design thinking is an iterative process that uses human-centered design principles and techniques to solve problems creatively and innovatively.
+It revolves around developing a deep understanding of individuals, observing and developing empathy, to reframe a problem or needs in a human-centric way, be it a product, service, process, or system.

-Engaging end-users in the process, Chikodi opines, helps identify opportunities, unlock innovations and improve the overall experience, taking into account cognitive, strategic, and practical processes by which experiences can be built.
+Engaging end-users in the process, Chikodi opines, help identify opportunities, unlock innovations and improve the overall experience, taking into account cognitive, strategic, and practical processes by which experiences can be built.

-“In a highly competitive marketplace, organisations that can deliver a differentiated experience for their customers, tend to capture a larger share of the pie.
+“In a highly competitive marketplace, organizations that can deliver a differentiated experience for their customers tend to capture a larger share of the pie.
 In any strategic initiative, people play an important and critical role, and in most cases are a competitive advantage,” he said.

-According to Chikodi, adopting Design Thinking philosophies is helping organisations to understand challenges and issues faced by the employees at work, ideate creative solutions and build a great workplace where the employees can meet their personal goals, contributing to the company’s growth.
+According to Chikodi, adopting Design Thinking philosophies is helping organizations to understand challenges and issues faced by the employees at work, ideate creative solutions, and build a great workplace where the employees can meet their personal goals, contributing to the company’s growth.

 “Delivering differentiated and satisfying employee experiences can thus lead to boost employee loyalty and revenues,” he added.